-The 24 Hours of Le Mans, held every June in midwestern France, is the world’s oldest active endurance auto race.
+The 24 Hours of Le Mans, held every June in midwestern France, is the world’s oldest active endurance car race.
 Like other races in this class, Le Mans tests both speed and durability, pushing the capabilities of world-class cars and drivers over 24 consecutive hours.
 The demands of the race, along with its compelling and unique format, led National Geographic to name Le Mans the top sporting event in the world.

 “At Le Mans, we don’t have time to waste,” says Xtrem Productions manager Sacha Le Coroller.
-“The final program has to be finished the night of the race.
+“The final programme has to be finished the night of the race.
 Things are easier to do in Final Cut Pro X, and they’re much faster, which means we can not only do more segments, but we can do more with them.
-And our editors can spend more time editing because we have fewer problems with tracking assets, rendering, and export.”
+And our editors can spend more time editing because we have fewer problems with tracking assets, rendering and export.”

-Producer/journalist Richard Barnes, who’s covered motor sports since 1993 and led an Xtrem news team at Le Mans, was well-positioned in the mix.
+Producer/journalist Richard Barnes, who’s covered motor sports since 1993 and led an Xtrem news team at Le Mans, was well positioned in the mix.
 “Our crew carried Canon EOS 5D and Sony FS700 cameras,” says Barnes.
 “Agility was key as we moved on the paddock and in the pit lane, often with fire suits and a lot of high-speed traffic around us.
 The footage got ingested into a central archive in the post-production office, and from that I grabbed whatever I needed to craft my stories.”

 Turnaround schedules varied, but every segment needed to be delivered with extreme urgency.
-“The biggest challenge is to get the final program edited, finished, and voiced over with English commentary by Sunday night,” he says.
+“The biggest challenge is to get the final programme edited, finished and voiced over with English commentary by Sunday night,” he says.
 “The race goes from Saturday afternoon to Sunday afternoon, so it’s a lot of work editing highlights down to 30 minutes from 24 hours.
 What you cannot afford is equipment problems while you are fighting the clock at the same time.”

 Help at Hand

 To avoid these issues, Barnes and the other journalists used MacBook Pro to report and shape their video segments.
-This included researching, writing scripts, and ingesting dailies and select clips for the magazine and interview features.
+This included researching, writing scripts, and ingesting dailies and selected clips for the magazine and interview features.

 “I’ve been using the MacBook Pro for a number of years,” says Barnes.
 “It opens up and starts straightaway, without me having to wait for it to boot up.
 And it’s extremely robust; it just keeps on going.
 I trust it, and I can’t think of any other machine I could trust.”